You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 You may need to include seven or more pictures to ensure a complex product’s features are fully displayed.
 On the other hand, there’s no reason to include multiple images of a simple product that don’t offer your customers any more insight.

-PIM ensures optimization of your digital assets for the ecommerce marketplaces, retail sites, and every other sales channel you sell across.
-This means no matter what platform they exist on, your product pages feature the right amount of information, images, and videos.
+PIM ensures optimization of your digital assets for the e-commerce marketplaces, retail sites, and every other sales channel you sell across.
+This means no matter their platform, your product pages feature the right amount of information, images, and videos.
 Further, you can optimize content to change dynamically for mobile devices like phones and tablet computers.

-Ultimately, you can’t keep those authentic promises your customers are paying for if you can’t deliver the right amount the compelling content.
-PIM makes that possible, while accounting for the fact that customers want product content to look perfect on their device of choice.
+Ultimately, you can’t keep those authentic promises your customers are paying for if you can’t deliver the right amount of compelling content.
+PIM makes that possible, while accounting for customers wanting product content to look perfect on their device of choice.

-Today, product pages aren’t complete unless they bring together product information with the compelling visual elements necessary to convert customers.
-Simply put, having a full selection of images displaying your product from every angle to show every feature is good, but far from great.
+Product pages are incomplete today unless they combine product information with the compelling visual elements necessary to convert customers.
+Simply put, having a complete selection of images displaying your product from every angle to show every feature is good, but far from great.
 Your pages need videos, CAD drawings, and especially 360-degree images.

 Imagine you’re selling a complex piece of machinery, full of features that provide the benefits your customers want to buy.
-360-degree images afford your customers the ability to rotate your products from a top-down or bottom-up view, so they can examine individual features with ease.
+360-degree images allow customers to easily rotate your products from a top-down or bottom-up view to examine individual features.

-Did you know rotating images of this kind can be made up of as many as 96 individual images?
+Did you know that rotating images of this kind, such as 96 individual photos, are?

-Managing and updating such a digital asset with folders becomes more and more difficult as the images becomes more and more detailed.
-But detailed images is what your customers need to make strong, informed buying decisions.
+Managing and updating such a digital asset with folders becomes increasingly complex as the images become more detailed.
+However, detailed images are what your customers need to make strong, informed buying decisions.

-PIM with DAM capability solves this problem by treating 360-degree images as a single element, rather than a folder of list of pictures.
-This means updating or modifying a 360-degree image is significantly simpler, and pushing it out across all your sales channels is just as easy.
+PIM with DAM capability solves this problem by treating 360-degree images as a single element, rather than a folder or list of pictures.
+This means updating or modifying a 360-degree image is significantly simpler, and pushing it across all your sales channels is as easy.

 Ultimately, PIM simplifies populating your product pages with precisely the empowering product content you need to turn visitors into customers.